Thursday, February 26, 2009

 In both the scenarios, they failed their duties miserably.
 I would not be alone in calling for an exemplary punishment to be meted out to these auditors, a punishment which would raise the stake for others who may have been knowingly or unknowingly aiding or turning a blind eye to similar events at other firms.

 SEBI had passed strictures against some prominent foreign banks some time back due to their role in activities considered undesirable.
 I am told that this action by SEBI had indeed led to a greater due diligence by their risk management and compliance departments and certainly has led to a salutatory effect on these and other foreign banks in respecting the laws of the land.
 Do not get me wrong.
 Deterrent punishment is not the panacea for all ills.
 However, it does serve its purpose in raising the stakes for players abusing the system.
-I must mention here that while SEC in the USA prosecuted more than 600 companies for wrongdoing in 2008, it still was unable to prevent Madoff from ripping off more than $50bn from investors.
+I must mention here that while SEC in the

 Rotate the Watchdogs : fixed, finite and rotating tenure